Tropical year: Middle Ages and the Renaissance

 During the Middle Ages and Renaissance a number of progressively better tables were published that allowed computation of the positions of the Sun, Moon and planets relative to the fixed stars.
 An important application of these tables was the reform of the calendar.

 The Alfonsine Tables, published in 1252, were based on the theories of Ptolemy and were revised and updated after the original publication.
 The length of the tropical year was given as 365 solar days 5 hours 49 minutes 16 seconds (≈ 365.24255 days).
 This length was used in devising the Gregorian calendar of 1582.

+In Uzbekistan, Ulugh Beg's Zij-i Sultani was published in 1437 and gave an estimate of 365 solar days 5 hours 49 minutes 15 seconds (365.242535 days).

 In the 16th century Copernicus put forward a heliocentric cosmology.
 Erasmus Reinhold used Copernicus' theory to compute the Prutenic Tables in 1551, and gave a tropical year length of 365 solar days, 5 hours, 55 minutes, 58 seconds (365.24720 days), based on the length of a sidereal year and the presumed rate of precession.
 This was actually less accurate than the earlier value of the Alfonsine Tables.

 Major advances in the 17th century were made by Johannes Kepler and Isaac Newton.
 In 1609 and 1619 Kepler published his three laws of planetary motion.
 In 1627, Kepler used the observations of Tycho Brahe and Waltherus to produce the most accurate tables up to that time, the Rudolphine Tables.
 He evaluated the mean tropical year as 365 solar days, 5 hours, 48 minutes, 45 seconds (365.24219 days).

 Newton's three laws of dynamics and theory of gravity were published in his Philosophiæ Naturalis Principia Mathematica in 1687.
 Newton's theoretical and mathematical advances influenced tables by Edmond Halley published in 1693 and 1749 and provided the underpinnings of all solar system models until Albert Einstein's theory of General relativity in the 20th century.